swharden/pyABF/doc/abf-file-format/readme.md

 sweepData=[x*dataScale for x in data]
 ```

-# ABF1 Support
-Eventually I'll get around to adding ABF1 support to the `ABFClass`.
-I think I can recycle almost all my code.
-The difference in ABF1 is that it doesn't require a section map, as the sections are all at pre-defined byte locations for every file.
-This should be trivial to implement... when I get around to it.

 # File access, locking, and storing data in memory
 Every ABF reading API probably has something like a `getSweepData(sweepNumber)` function which returns the data for that sweep.
 My goal is to design an ABF class which provides access to sweep data in the best way.
 I there are a few ways I can think of to go about this, each with different pros and cons.